-AFTER SHOOTING 296 ANIMALS ON HIS AFRICAN EXPEDITION OF 1910, Theodore Roosevelt took a tour of Europe.
+AFTER SHOOTING 296 ANIMALS on his African expedition of 1909, Theodore Roosevelt took a tour of Europe.
 On April 10, 1910, Gifford Pinchot, a member of Roosevelt’s former Cabinet, visited him in Porto Maurizio, on the Italian Riviera.
 The press thought Pinchot might be trying to get him to run again for President in 1912.

 From March through May, Roosevelt had barely had a day when he didn’t have to give a speech.
 When he walked out on stage in Christiania, Norway — now Oslo — on May 5, his voice was almost at its end.
 Nevertheless, the New York Times wrote, he “made a deep impression on the audience which gathered to-day in the National Theatre to hear his address on ‘International Peace’ before the Nobel Prize Committee.”

 Roosevelt had won the Nobel Peace Prize in 1906, after mediating the end of the Russo-Japanese War of 1905.
 That summer, diplomats from both sides had met in Portsmouth, New Hampshire, at his invitation, to hammer out their differences.
 It became the first example of “multi-track diplomacy,” where social events surrounding the hard-headed meetings enabled belligerents to build personal connections that they then took back to the bargaining table.

 In Christiania, King Haakon and Queen Maud listened to the former President pitch an approach to peace based on extending the example of the Supreme Court of the United States to international arbitration, limiting armaments, and one other idea that the London Morning Post judged “too fantastic to be realized.”